Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Examples

-Let us conclude the proof by observing the properties of any maximal identity isotopy of $f$.
-Indeed, if $I$ is a maximal identity isotopy of $f$, it satisfies one of the following properties: \begin{itemize} \item[-] The set of fixed points of $I$ is the union of $N$ (resp. $S$) and a point $z$ in $S$ (resp. $N$).
-In this case, $\rho(I,z)=1$. \item[-] The set of fixed points of $I$ is the union of a point $z_1$ in $N$ (resp. $S$) and a point $z_2$ in $S$ (resp. $N$), and the rotation numbers satisfy $\rho(I,z_i)\ne 0$ for $i=1,2$. \item[-] The set of fixed points of $I$ is a subset of $N$ (resp. $S$) with exactly two points $z_1$ and $z_2$, and the rotation numbers satisfies
+Denote by $N$ and $S$ the two components of $\mathrm{Fix}(f)$ respectively.
+Let us observe the properties of any maximal isotopy of $f$.
+Indeed, if $I$ is a maximal isotopy of $f$, it satisfies one of the following properties: \begin{itemize} \item[-] The set of fixed points of $I$ is the union of $N$ (resp. $S$) and a point $z$ in $S$ (resp. $N$).
+In this case, $z$ is isolated in $\mathrm{Fix}(I)$; \item[-] The set of fixed points of $I$ is the union of a point $z_1$ in $N$ and a point $z_2$ in $S$.
+In this case, both $z_1$ and $z_2$ are isolated in $\mathrm{Fix}(I)$; \item[-] The set of fixed points of $I$ is a subset of $N$ (resp. $S$) with exactly two points $z_1$ and $z_2$.
+In this case, both $z_1$ and $z_2$ are isolated in $\mathrm{Fix}(I)$. \end{itemize} In any case, $\mathrm{Fix}(I)$ contains an isolated point. \end{example}